JoshuaFern/fire-autotools/README.md

 ## Description

-Fire Autotools is a simple shell script that I made for myself to automate the process of recovering and setting up my device.
-I have made this script publicly avalible for anyone to use.
+Fire Autotools is a simple bash shell script that I made for myself to automate the process of recovering and setting up my device.
+I have made this script publicly avalible for anyone to use, but I haven't tested it on any device but my own.
+The script should be fairly easy to edit and tailor for your specific device and use case.

 ### Features
 * Stage 1: Easy Sideloading & Recovery